Angel investing vs. venture capital: What’s best?

 VC firms often require a controlling stake in your company, meaning that you lose full control of the business you’ve built.
 This can result in you no longer being in the driver’s seat of your company, opening you up to the opinions and decisions of the venture capitalists with whom you’re working.

-Because you’re taking an investment from a group of investors, you’ll have more people to answer to.
+Because you’re making an investment from a group of investors, you’ll have more people to answer to.
 While VC firms tend to be on the same page, you’re opening your business up to more opinions and ideas, leading to that “too many cooks in the kitchen” scenario you avoid with angel investors.

-If your product or service is already on the market and you’ve got a proven track record of success for at least several months—or even years—you’re probably best suited pitching to VC firms.
+If your product or service is already on the market and you’ve got a proven track record of success for at least several months—or even years—you’re probably best-suited pitching to VC firms.
 Especially if you need millions to reach your scaling goals and want to tap into an extensive network, venture capital is likely your best bet.